Ajit Balakrishnan: Writing

 He writes a column in Business Standard and has written a book published by Macmillan Publishers called The Wave Rider.
 He has co-authored a research paper, Generic Framework for a Recommendation System using Collective Intelligence, with Alkesh Patel which was presented at the International Conference on Internet Technology and Secured Transactions, 2009.

 Public service

 Balakrishnan served as the Chairman of the Board of Governors of IIM Calcutta for two five-year terms ending in March 2017.
-He presently serves on the Governing Council of Centre for Development of Advanced Computing (CDAC).
+He has in the past served on the Governing Council of Centre for Development of Advanced Computing (CDAC).
 He was named Chairman Emeritus of the Internet and Mobile Association of India (IAMAI).
-He has served as the Chairman of the Govt of India, Ministry of Information Technology Working Group on Internet Governance and Proliferation.
-He chaired a Committee appointed by India's Ministry of Human Resource Development on 'Research and Faculty Enhancement at the 7 IIMs'.
-He has served as a member of the Central Advisory Board of Education of the Government of India.
+He served as the chairman of the Govt of India, Ministry of Information Technology Working Group on Internet Governance and Proliferation.
+He chaired a committee appointed by India's Ministry of Human Resource Development on 'Research and Faculty Enhancement at the 7 IIMs'.
+He was a member of the Central Advisory Board of Education of the Government of India.